 Management and Personnel Matters:

 Any company filings with State, Municipal, or Government authorities or agencies.
 Examples.
-EPA, OSHA, FDA, EEOC, Taxing authorities, software licensing agreements, and franchise agreements.
+EPA, OSHA, FDA, EEOC, Taxing authorities, software licensing, and franchise agreements.

 Copies of all insurance policies for the company.
 Ex. commercial liability, product liability, worker’s compensation, D&O, property, cyber security business interruption, disability, professional liability, if needed, and known or suspected claims of any cancellations or premium increases over the past 4-5 years.